-Vilas County is home to a true Northwoods gem.
+Vilas County is home to one of the Northwoods of Wisconsin’s true gems.
 The Northern Highland-American Legion State Forest spans more than 200,000 acres across three northern Wisconsin counties (including Vilas County) and has long been a popular destination for visitors looking to connect with nature in any season.
 Here’s what you need to know about this wonderful wilderness.

 What is the Northern Highland-American Legion State Forest (NHAL)?